We've rounded up the ten best mountain towns across America that you can add to your travel bucket list.

 6. Jackson Hole, Wyoming

 This beautiful little town in Wyoming is only an hour outside of Yellowstone National Park.
-You get all of the small town vibes with cute shops along the main street and constant views of the mountain range.
+You get all of the small-town vibes with cute shops along the main street and constant views of the mountain range.
 It's the perfect place for a mountain getaway.

 7. Taos, New Mexico